COVID-19 VACCINATION POLICY

 8. Clients, contractors, visitors, and/or any other attendees

-- THS will be prohibited contractors, clients, and visitors who do not have a current, complete immunization record to enter the campus.
+- Toronto Health School will be prohibiting contractors, clients, and visitors who do not have a current, complete immunization record to enter the campus.

-- Contractors shall ensure that all their employees who work on THS campuses are fully immunized.
+- Contractors shall ensure that all their employees who work on Toronto Health School campuses are fully immunized.

-- Sending an employee to a THS campus who is not fully vaccinated will be deemed sufficient grounds for the school to terminate the contract with the contractor.
+- Sending an employee to a Toronto Health School campus who is not fully vaccinated will be deemed sufficient grounds for the school to terminate the contract with the contractor.

-- Visitors and/or other attendees will not be permitted to enter THS campus after September 7, 2021, except for those who are on approved, official College business.
+- Visitors and/or other attendees will not be permitted to enter Toronto Health School campus after September 7, 2021, except for those who are on approved, official College business.

 - Visitors and/or other attendees will not be permitted on Toronto Health School campuses after September 7, 2021, except for those who are on approved official business.